Ntropic/QAlgebra.jl/docs/src/api/FFunctions.md

 ## Arithmetic & Operations
 The module overloads the following arithmetic operations for objects of the structs defined above: `+`, `-`, `*`, `/`, `^`, `==`, `ìnv`, `sort!`, `sort`, `copy`, `gcd`, `adjoint`, `conj`
-You can also use `FFunction.simplify` to simplify your expressions, but this function is not explicitely exported.
+You can also use `CFunction.simplify` to simplify your expressions, but this function is not explicitely exported.